 Wouldn’t it be cool if you could be just as good – maybe even better – with a bit of help and get the recognition of your friends back?
 Sometimes people feel compelled to please others.
 And sometimes cheating offers a solution to that.

-Most cheaters cheat with their friends or know the person well enough to trust them not to rat them out.
+Most cheaters cheat with their friends or know the persons well enough to trust them not to rat them out.
 Maybe it was a dare, or maybe there was some cash involved, but it all boils down to one thing: people want to impress their friends or social environment.
 People like being able to do something that others can’t, and they like to impress others.

 Cheating to Beat a System